Red flag symptoms

 If relevant, enquire about leg swelling, recent long-haul flights, any recent operations, periods of immobility or use of the combined oral contraceptive pill or HRT.

 It may also be relevant to ask about asbestos exposure and a detailed smoking history.
 Any past cardiac history is important and may be relevant.

 Cardiac symptoms will include associated nausea or vomiting, sweating, palpitations, presyncope or syncope.

 GI symptoms include associated reflux, burning sensation, pain that is worse after food, nausea, vomiting, haematemesis or black stool.

 It is important to ask about unintentional weight loss if a GI cause is suspected.
 It may also be necessary to enquire about other features of generalised anxiety disorder if this is thought to be the primary problem.

-Check the patient's BP, pulse, pulse oximetry, respiratory rate and temperature.
+Using appropriate personal protective equipment depending on location, check the patient's BP, pulse, pulse oximetry, respiratory rate and temperature.
 Any evidence of shock, hypoxia or fever may require urgent referral to secondary care.